 Growing Up in Ireland is the national longitudinal study of children and youth in Ireland.
-It started in 2006 and follows two cohorts of children aged 9 years (Child Cohort/Cohort ’98) and 9 months (Infant Cohort/Cohort ’08).
-Currently the members of the Child Cohort are around 20 years old and the Infant Cohort are 10 years old.
+It started in 2006 and follows two cohorts of children aged 9 years (Cohort ’98, formerly referred to as the Child Cohort) and 9 months (Cohort ’08, formerly referred to as the Infant Cohort).
+Currently the members of Cohort ’98 are around 24 years old and Cohort ’08 are 14 years old.

-The Principal Investigator at the start of Phase 2 until July 2018 was Professor James Williams (ESRI).
-On James’ retirement, Professor Dorothy Watson and Professor Emer Smyth took over as joint Principal Investigators.
-They are supported by a project management team of seven leading academics from the ESRI and TCD as well as a research team and fieldwork team based in the ESRI.
+The Principal Investigator (PI) at the start of Phase 2 until July 2018 was Professor James Williams (ESRI).
+On James’ retirement, Professor Dorothy Watson and Professor Emer Smyth took over as joint PIs.
+Professor Watson retired in March 2021, and Professor Smyth is the current PI.
+She is supported by a project management team of seven leading academics from the ESRI and TCD as well as a research team and fieldwork team based in the ESRI.
 A wide range of experts provide support and advice to the Study as part of the Scientific Advisory Group.

 Aims and objectives